← ALL POSTS

 Real-time by default

-A heartbeat loop pulls market data, news, and global events on cadences from five minutes to daily, across 51+ sources and five asset classes.
-Each fetch is embedded in-process and written straight into the graph.
+The freshness isn't a feature you toggle on.
+It's the default state of the system.
+A continuous heartbeat loop pulls market data, news, and global events on cadences ranging from every five minutes to daily, across more than fifty source feeds and five asset classes.
+Every fetch is embedded in-process and written straight into the knowledge graph, no batch job, no nightly reindex, no manual refresh.

-The result is a data layer that's never more than minutes behind reality, so your agent answers like it read the news this morning, because it did.
+The result is a data layer that's never more than minutes behind reality.
+Your agent answers like it read the news this morning, because in a very real sense it did.
+And because that ingestion runs continuously across a distributed network rather than a single server, always current also means always available.

 Build